 And then Jean Benetone needs to acknowledge his house god, and so even today, PRINCE.
 First track he ever heard was ”Controversy” and one of the amazing things about ”Controversy” is it’s very much a traditional funk number, where you don’t have many chord changes.
 It’s a groove.
 It’s total dance music.
 Jean Benetone continues; – But he’s got the lyric: ‘Am I black or white?
 Am I straight or gay?’
 I can only imagine what it was like to say that in those years.
 We, me and all the musicians I was hanging out with, felt like Prince wasn’t appreciated.
 He was our Jimi Hendrix.”

 A little bit more on the disco tip… A lot of those musicians came from jazz and when they did pop in the ’80s, they kept that fierce, innovative spirit of jazz.
 A guy like Niles Rodgers, everything he did and does with Chic is actually really, really hard to play.
 He freaks it.
 The guy does these crazy jazz chords.
 You think it’s the simplest thing in the world but it’s really complex.
 On the other hand, it’s the most enjoyable easy listen.
 It’s got that beautiful multi-dimensionality.””I’m putting Chics trix in the all-time funk records to show that funk went and influenced all these scenes — post-punk, new wave, New York downtown music and European vibes throughout the 80´s and the 90´s…

 But that funk beat of the late ’70s and ’80s made its way to all genres of music… rock and new wave were all influenced by funk, and soul and this awesome dance music that was being made in the ’70s and ’80s.

-Today Jean Benetone is heavily influenced by Daft Punk, Cassius, Tristan Garner, Benny Benassi, Belocca, Dennis Ferrer, Freejak, Chris Lake, Wideboys, Silvano del Gado, Joey Negro and is also passionate about mixing, creating energy, atmospheres with creative mash ups with favorites like Samuele Martini, Papa Marlin, The Paper Club, Cedric Gervais, Antoine Clamaran, Angelo Ferreri, Leon Lour, The Cube Guys, Junior Jack, Nari & Milani.
+Today Jean Benetone is heavily influenced by Daft Punk, Cassius, Tristan Garner, Benny Benassi, Belocca, Dennis Ferrer, Freejak, Chris Lake, Wideboys, Silvano del Gado, Joey Negro and is also passionate about mixing, creating energies, atmospheres with creative mash ups with favorites like Samuele Martini, Papa Marlin, The Paper Club, Cedric Gervais, Antoine Clamaran, Angelo Ferreri, Leon Lour, The Cube Guys, Junior Jack, Nari & Milani and more.